 The University's Academic and Non-Academic Misconduct Procedures along with the Student Pledge sit within the General Regulations.
-For disciplinary matters relating to incidents or matters in College, the Non-Academic Misconduct Procedure will most likely apply.
-However, St Chad's College also operates a local Discipline Procedure, and it is hoped that most issues can be dealt with at this level without the need for escalation.
+For disciplinary matters relating to incidents or matters in College the Non-Academic Misconduct Procedure (NAMP) or the Student Complaints Procedure (Individuals and Behaviours), sitting within the NAMP, will most likely apply.